Skip to Main Content

 Effective interventions for dyscalculia often involve a combination of strategies tailored to the individual's needs.
 These may include: specialized math instruction using multisensory approaches to reinforce learning, use of visual aids, manipulatives, and technology to support understanding of mathematical concepts, breaking down complex problems into smaller, manageable steps, providing extra time for math tasks and assessments, offering alternative methods for demonstrating math knowledge, such as oral explanations or practical applications, implementing individualized education plans (IEPs) or 504 Plans to ensure appropriate accommodations and support in the educational setting.

 While dyscalculia can present significant challenges, individuals with this learning disability can achieve success with the right support and interventions.
 Early identification and targeted assistance are crucial in helping individuals develop effective strategies to manage their difficulties and build confidence in their mathematical abilities.
-Academic support is indicated, in the form of direct, explicit, and systematic instruction in mathematics skills and concepts (e.g., counting, numerosity, math fact practice, place value understanding, problem-solving strategies).
+Academic support is indicated in the form of direct, explicit, and systematic instruction in mathematics skills and concepts (e.g., counting, numerosity, math fact practice, place value understanding, and problem-solving strategies).
 Core principles of instruction should be included in math intervention: explicit instruction, skills modeling, practice, and corrective feedback.
 If untreated, these difficulties may persist into adulthood and affect occupationally relevant tasks, such as bookkeeping, projecting numbers, and conceptualizing relationships among numbers.

-Math anxiety.
 Individuals who struggle with math can develop an anxious response to math tasks.
 It is important to consider math anxiety as a subset of intervention for individuals with dyscalculia.
-Cognitive behavioral techniques such as emotional regulation (teaching self-calming techniques especially when triggered by math), reframing negative self-limiting beliefs, and developing a neutral awareness of physiological reactions that may come up when faced with math learning tasks.
+Cognitive behavioral techniques such as emotional regulation (teaching self-calming techniques, especially when triggered by math), reframing negative self-limiting beliefs, and developing a neutral awareness of physiological reactions that may come up when faced with math learning tasks.

-Working memory plays an important role in math problem solving and mental arithmetic, which depend on the capacity to efficiently manipulate quantity representations in working memory.
+Working memory plays an important role in math problem-solving and mental arithmetic, which depend on the capacity to efficiently manipulate quantity representations in working memory.
 Importantly, research has shown that interventions focused specifically on math skills (versus those focused on more general cognitive skills such as working memory) are most effective in improving skills for those with a math learning disorder.
 While working memory deficits may be at the core underlying the difficulties in math, they should not be the sole focus of intervention.